Coconut Farming in Thailand

 Throughout Thailand, coconut trees, which are called maprao, are grown in plantations.
 Irrigation canals run alongside the raised beds on which the coconut trees grow.

 After harvesting, every part of the coconut is used.
-The juice inside the coconut is drunk, the flesh is grated and eaten or made into coconut milk, and the dried shells are used to make kitchen utensils, musical instruments and other objects
+The juice inside the coconut is a refreshing drink, the flesh is grated and dried, or eaten fresh, or used to make coconut milk.
+The dried shells, or husks, are used to make kitchen utensils, musical instruments and other objects.

 Thai people call coconut milk nam kofee.
 They put it into curries, sweets, desserts and drinks.

-The green fibrous outer layer of the coconut is use as fuel, to make thatched roofs or to stuff mattresses.
+The green fibrous outer layer of the coconut is used as fuel, to make thatched roofs or to stuff mattresses.

 The coconut is also used to produce oil, which is made by drying the flesh for several weeks, then pressing it in a machine.